Ayush-Tripathy/ccsv/README.md

 options->quote_char = '"'; // Specify the quote character
 options->escape_seq = "\"\""; // Specify the escape character
 options->ignore_comment = 1; // Specify whether to skip comment lines or not
+options->ignore_escape_sequence = 1; // Specify whether to ignore escape sequences or not

-// Below options are not working properly yet options->ignore_empty_lines = 1; // Specify whether to skip empty rows or not options->ignore_escape_sequence = 1; // Specify whether to ignore escape sequences or not
+// Below options are not working properly yet options->ignore_empty_lines = 1; // Specify whether to skip empty rows or not

-ccsv_reader *reader = ccsv_init_reader(options);
+// Initialize the reader with the options ccsv_reader *reader = ccsv_init_reader(options);
 // After initializing the reader, you can free(options); // Free the memory allocated to the options